Replacing Express with Koa - an experimental REST API

-So why would Koa be better than Express?
-Put in a relatively simple manner: no more callbacks.
-As explained on their website, a Koa application is an object containing an array of middleware generator functions.
+So why would Koa beat Express?
+Put simply: no more callbacks.
+A Koa application is an object containing an array of middleware generator functions.

-An Iterator is an object that knows how to access items from a collection one at a time, while keeping track of its current position within that sequence (by utilising a method called next()
+An Iterator is an object that knows how to access items from a collection one at a time, tracking its current position through a method called next().

-Here's a simple test that you can try out yourself.
-Note: You need to try these examples out using Firefox's Web Developer Tool the reason for this is that Chrome's V8 engine is an implementation of ECMAScript and not JavaScript and henceforth it does not support these functions.
-However, if you enable the "Experimental JavaScript" flag in Chrome, you can get some of the functionality but the code examples here may or may not work.
+Here’s a simple test you can try yourself.
+Note: You’ll need Firefox’s Web Developer Tool for these examples.
+Chrome’s V8 engine implements ECMAScript (not JavaScript proper), so it doesn’t support these functions.
+You can enable the “Experimental JavaScript” flag in Chrome for partial support, but the examples here may or may not work.

 var book = {